RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Pet.md

 ## Chapter 1

-<sup>1</sup> <sup>a</sup>to the chosen ones who are living as foreigners in the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,
+<sup>1</sup> Peter, an apostle of Jesus Christ,<sup>a</sup> to the chosen ones who are living as foreigners in the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia,
 <sup>2</sup> according to the foreknowledge of God the Father, in sanctification of the Spirit, that you may obey Jesus Christ and be sprinkled with his blood: Grace to you and peace be multiplied.

 <sup>3</sup> Blessed be the God and Father of our Lord Jesus Christ, who according to his great mercy caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead,